I looked at the dish in front of me, “it looks dead.”

 Mike cleared his throat and hissed, “Can you please stop playing with your food and eat?
 People are watching us.”

-I smiled mischievously at my PA.
+I smiled mischievously at my co-worker.
 I tilted my head slightly to glance over my shoulder to see if people were indeed watching us.

 The place was dimly lit although it was early afternoon.
 Streaks of sunshine streamed intermittently through gaps in the heavy brocade curtains.